floriandejonckheere/portfolio-hogent/README.md

 # README

 This is the ePortfolio, an assignment for Web Applications I. It uses a Grunt build system in order to compile the SCSS stylesheets.
-The source HTML files are in the `views` directory, which uses a templating system to insert the headers and footers in each document.
-The source SCSS files are in the `scss` folder.
+The source HTML files are in the `src/html` directory, which uses a templating system to insert the headers and footers in each document.
+The source SCSS files are in the `src/scss` folder.

 The compiled files are available in the `dist` folder.